 Burnout Therapy in Manhattan for Leaders Facing AI, Layoffs, and Ethical Stress

-In New York City, executives and senior managers face unprecedented challenges due to AI disruption, automation, and repeated organizational restructuring.
+Executives and senior managers face unprecedented challenges due to AI disruption, automation, and repeated organizational restructuring.

 I provide confidential executive psychotherapy in Manhattan for leaders seeking clarity, resilience, and ethical guidance while managing layoffs, technological change, profit and performance pressures, and organizational transitions.